oskvr37/leddie/README.md

 # Usage

-- Install Python requirements
+- Install Python requirements `pip install -r requirements.txt`
 - Build app using `npm run build` in app directory (remember to install packages with `npm install`)
 - Run main program with `main.py`, you can use screen for running the app in background

 # TODO

+1. User config for ip and ports
-- Fetch current color of LEDs
+2. Fetch current color of LEDs
-- CRUD of favorite colors
+3. CRUD of favorite colors